Oreo Mummy Cookies

 • Place it on a spoon while removing and scrape off excess chocolate from the bottom.
 Place onto a piece or wax or parchment paper.

-• While chocolate it still tacky, attach candy eyeballs.
+• While the chocolate it still tacky, attach the 40 candy eyeballs.
+Continue with the rest of your cookies.

 candy eyeballs on a cookie

-• Next, melt chocolate in candy piping bags.
+• Next, melt the 4 ounces white chocolate melting wafers in candy piping bags.
 Start with 45 seconds at 50% power and knead to melt.
 Continue with 15 second intervals until smooth.

 • Cut a small (or large) tip in the bag and move across each cookie horizontally to mimic mummy wrapping.